henniggroup/MPInterfaces/docs/usage.rst

    from the input yaml file, naf.yaml(in examples folder), and runs the job i.e submits to the PBS que.

-   run modes supported:

-   1. run : submits job to the que
-   2. check: check whether the job is finished or not
-   3. energies: get the energies and the optimum parameter values

-   Everytime jobs are submitted or its status queried, information such as job ids, job folders etc are written to the log file 'mpint.log'.
+Everytime jobs are submitted or its status queried, information such as job ids, job folders etc are written to the calibrate.json checkpoint file.
 This makes it easier to identify job ids and their corresponding job folders.
+Also provides all job info including converged final energies.in one place.

+update the calibrate.json checkpoint file with the final energies(if converged):

+       mpint update

+update calibrate.json and rerun jobs with the given ids:

+       mpint update 14692739.moab.ufhpc 14692740.moab.ufhpc

+update calibrate.json and rerun jobs in the given folders:

+       mpint update all_poscars/POS/CBr2_294_C1Br2 all_poscars/POS/CoBr2_294_Co1Br2

+update calibrate.json and rerun jobs in the given folders with incar or kpoints or que parameters overridden by the parmaters in the override_input.yaml file:
+       mpint -i override_input.yaml update all_poscars/POS/CBr2_294_C1Br2 all_poscars/POS/CoBr2_294_Co1Br2

 High throughput VASP workflows with FireWorks
 ---------------------------------------------